aclemons/emailrelay/doc/developer.rst

 The GUI code has i18n support using the Qt framework, with the tr() function used throughout the GUI source code.
 The GUI main() function loads translations from the *translations* sub-directory (relative to the executable), although that can be overridden with the *--qm* command-line option.
-Qt's *-reverse* option can also be used to reverse the widgets when using RTL languages.

 The non-GUI code has some i18n support by using gettext() via the inline txt() and tx() functions defined in *src/glib/ggettext.h*.
 The configure script